Fireside’s World Bound Youth Leadership Camp

 - A multi-day expedition paddling down the world-famous Yukon River while visiting some of Canada’s famous Yukon Klondike Gold Rush locations.

-- Hike the incredible trails of Whistler, Garibaldi Lake, and the famous Wedgemount Peak
+- Hike the incredible trails of Whistler and along Yukon River.

 - Enjoy gourmet wilderness cooking, yoga in the woods, and endless sunsets